 During January 2018, the Company entered into an offset agreement as a condition to obtaining orders from a foreign customer for the Company's JPF product.
 This agreement is designed to return economic value to the foreign country by requiring the Company to engage in activities supporting local defense or commercial industries, promoting a balance of trade, developing in-country technology capabilities or addressing other local development priorities.
 The offset agreement may be satisfied through activities that do not require a direct cash payment, including transferring technology, providing manufacturing, training and other consulting support to in-country projects and the purchase by third parties of supplies from in-country vendors.
-This agreement may also be satisfied through the Company's use of cash for activities, such as subcontracting with local partners, purchasing supplies from incountry vendors, providing financial support for in-country projects and making investments in local ventures.
-At December 31, 2018, the offset agreement had an outstanding notional value of approximately \$194.0 million, which is equal to sixty percent of the contract value of \$324.0 million as defined by the agreement between the customer and the Company.
+This agreement may also be satisfied through the Company's use of cash for activities, such as subcontracting with local partners, purchasing supplies from in-country vendors, providing financial support for in-country projects and making investments in local ventures.
+At December 31, 2019, the offset agreement had an outstanding notional value of approximately \$194.0 million, which is equal to sixty percent of the contract value of \$324.0 million as defined by the agreement between the customer and the Company.
 The amount ultimately applied against the offset agreement is based on negotiations with the customer and may require cash outlays that represent only a fraction of the notional value in the offset agreement.

-The Company is currently in the process of developing a proposal to satisfy the offset requirements that will be submitted to the customer within the first half of 2019.
-The Company expects approval of the proposal by the end of 2019.
+The Company continues to work with the customer to further define the requirements to satisfy the offset agreement.
 The satisfaction of the offset requirements will be determined by the customer and is expected to occur over a seven-year period.
+Deliveries under the contract are expected to be completed prior to satisfaction of the offset requirements.
 In the event the offset requirements of the contract are not met, the Company could be liable for potential penalties up to \$16.5 million payable to the customer.
-The Company has not recognized any revenue associated with this contract and has considered the potential penalties of \$16.5 million as a reduction to the transaction price in its determination of the value of the remaining performance obligations within this contract.
+The Company began recognizing revenue associated with this contract in the third quarter of 2019 and has considered the potential penalties of \$16.5 million as a reduction to the transaction price in its determination of the value of the contract.
+At the point the Company has an approved plan to satisfy the offset requirements, the Company will include the value of the potential penalties in backlog to the extent those penalties are expected to be offset and begin recognizing revenue on the total contract value.